Can you go to Jail for Drink Driving?

 - Injuries caused to others

-If you are facing a serious drink driving charge, you should consider appointing expert legal representation in your corner so that you stand the best possible chance of avoiding a prison sentence.
+If you are facing a serious drink driving charge, you should consider appointing specialist legal representation in your corner so that you stand the best possible chance of avoiding a prison sentence.
 The Court takes a tough stance towards driving with excess alcohol and if the offence is serious and contains aggravating features, there is a risk of an immediate prison sentence being imposed when you attend Court.

 Clients frequently instruct our solicitors and barristers to represent them in Courts throughout England and Wales to ‘mitigate’ on their behalf.
 This is when a person accepts, they are guilty but there are mitigating factors which the Court should be made aware of.
 Strong and compelling mitigation can often convince the Court to impose a Community Order of unpaid work as opposed to a prison sentence.